sunserifstudio/upvote-flow/README.md

 ## Why does it exist?

-Have you ever asked a group of people about their ideas?
+Have you ever asked a group of people about their ideas - maybe activities to do on vacation or what to talk about during a meeting?
 Multiple people had the same ideas but these ideas were scattered across Slack and text and email.
 Maybe you tried suggesting a special software to track them but no one used it because they were unfamiliar with it?

 Coordinating across systems sucks.
 I know, because I was an administrative associate in higher ed and nonprofits before I transitioned into design and technology.